ms/buildtogether.tech/conflict/index.md

 had time to spot the two big mistakes she'd made.
 And Surinder didn't deliver at all---again.
 If something doesn't change, you're going to fail this course.

-Conflicts like this come up all the time.
+<span i="conflict (interpersonal)">Conflicts</span> like this come up all the
+time.
 We can deal with them in four ways:

 1. Cross our fingers and hope that things will get better on their own, even though they didn't the last three times.